orbitalquark/textadept/doc/manual.md

 GUI mnemonics in localization keys have been removed.
 For example, `_L['_New']` should be changed to `_L['New']`.
 Mnemonics can still be used in localization values; it's just the keys that have changed.
-See *core/locale.conf* for examples.
+See Textadept's *core/locale.conf* for examples.

 #### Key Bindings Changes